andrewhodel/omnisindustria/index.md

 ## Contributing

 This wiki is powered by [git-wiki](https://github.com/andrewhodel/git-wiki) so anyone on [Github](http://github.com) can edit it with a pull request.

-The wiki updates hourly with new commits from [https://github.com/andrewhodel/omnisindustria](https://github.com/andrewhodel/omnisindustria)
+The wiki updates hourly from [https://github.com/andrewhodel/omnisindustria](https://github.com/andrewhodel/omnisindustria)

 We also have a [G+ community](https://plus.google.com/communities/102975489424177341397)